Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `eth_getPrivateTransactionReceipt`

-Retrieve the receipt of a [privacy marker transaction](../Concepts/Privacy/PrivacyMarkerTransactions.md)'s internal private transaction using the PMT's transaction hash.
+Retrieve the receipt of a [privacy marker transaction's (PMT)](../Concepts/Privacy/PrivacyMarkerTransactions.md) internal private transaction using the PMT's transaction hash.

 #### Parameters